bbb1293/simpleAtmController/README.md

 Insert your card (####-####-####-####)
 ```

-Or, if you type a card number which does not exist in bank system,
+or, if you type a card number which does not exist in bank system,
 ```bash
 Insert your card (####-####-####-####) 4523-2346-4563-7856